waynchi/DopamineAPI_Android-Client/README.md

     }
 ```
 <br><br>
-3.2) Tell the client about your target action
+##3.2) Tell the client about your target action
 What action do you want to reinforce?

 <br><br>
-##3.3) Connect an action to your reward fuction
+##3.3) Connect an action to your reinforcement function
 YOu can have lots of actions, reward functions, and feedback functions.
 You need to let the client know which reward/feedback fucntions are aproriet to which actions.
 You do this by decairing "pairings".
 Lets pair your action to the two reward/feedback fucntions you decaired.

 ```java